oroosevelt/PyBer_Analysis/README.md

 # Results

 ![PyberFareSummary](https://github.com/oroosevelt/PyBer_Analysis/blob/main/Analysis/Pyber_fare_summary.png)

 Summary of the DF and miltpile line chat, describe the difference in ride-sharing data among the different city types

+There is a description of the differences in ride-sharing data among the different city types.
+Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

 # Summary